code-423n4/2022-03-biconomy/README.md

 More detailed information can be found here <a href="https://biconomy.notion.site/Self-Balancing-Cross-Chain-Liquidity-Pools-c19a725673964d5aaec6b16e5c7ce9a5" target="_blank">Self-Balancing-Cross-Chain-Liquidity-Pools</a>

+You can checkout the Hyphe UI here on test networks <a href="https://hyphen-staging.biconomy.io" target="_blank">https://hyphen-staging.biconomy.io</a>
 | Glossary| |
 |-------------------------------|------------------------------------------------------|
 | Liquidity Pool | Liquidity pool contract where LPs will provider liquidity.
 Single contract deployed on each supported chain, contains multiple tokens liquidity including native token |